 A new report has outlined the next steps in the long-term management of data for the Joint Information Systems Committee and other higher education institutions.

 The IT markets of the 10 countries that joined the EU in 2004 are set to stay hot for the foreseeable future according to a new report by IDC.
+The study, entitled EU Enlargement: Understanding the Impact on ICT Markets in the New Member States, found that these states' EU membership is playing a critical role in their current IT boom.

 Think you're addicted to computer games?
 Think again, US addiction specialists have said.
 More research is needed before they will classify excessive gaming as a mental illness, the American Medical Association (AMA) was told this weekend.